-Over recent years the local authority and relevant government bodies have invested heavily within the school estate, with circa £100m being invested over the past five year period.
+Over recent years, Blackpool Council and the government have invested heavily in school buildings, with around £50m invested over the last five years.

-This has further been supported by the Academies Act 2010 and the Education Act 2011.
-Blackpool has seen a significant move in this direction with a high percentage of Blackpool schools making the transition towards becoming Academies, either via conversion or sponsorship.
+Since the introduction of the Academies Act 2010 and the Education Act 2011, Blackpool has seen a high percentage of schools becoming Academies, either through conversion or sponsorship.

-The monitoring of the number of school places is a continual and complex process and one which can be affected by many factors from the fluctuations and trends in the live birth rate to the migration and transience into and out of the town.
+The monitoring of the number of school places is a continual and complex process.
+Many factors can affect this, from changes in birth rate to the movement of people into and out of the town.